Install Active Directory Users and Computers via PowerShell

 Install Active Directory PowerShell Module

-2. Running this command also talks to Windows Update to get and set up what’s needed.
-Wait a bit, and you’ll see a message saying it’s done.
+2. Wait a bit, and you’ll see a message saying it’s done.

 3. Right after installing, you can start using the AD commands in your current session by typing: